segFallt/obsidianTemplates/_template/README.md

 1. Open `views/Projects Base View.md` from the file explorer
 2. Click the **New Project** button
 3. Enter a project name when prompted
+4. The project is created with:
+   - Auto-generated `notesDirectory` (e.g., "My Project" → `projects/notes/my_project`)
+   - Today's date as start date
-4. Fill in the properties:
+5. Fill in the properties:
-   - **Start Date**: When the project begins
    - **Priority**: 1 (highest) to 5 (lowest)
    - **Status**: New → Active → On Hold → Complete